chriswayg/hackintosh-opencore/Gigabyte-B460-M-Aorus-Pro/README.md

 * MB: Gigabyte B460 M Aorus Pro
 * RAM: 16GB Corsair DDR4
 * SSD: 250GB SATA 2.5"
-* GPU: Intel UHD Graphics 630 (dGPU disabled: GeForce GTX 1650 Super)
+* iGPU: Intel UHD Graphics 630
+* dGPU disabled: GeForce GTX 1650 Super
 * Ethernet: Intel GbE LAN chip
 * WIFI: none
 * Audio: Realtek ALC1200
+* Monitor main: ASUS TUF Gaming VG259QM (DisplayPort)
+* Monitor secondary: ASUS VZ229H (HDMI)
 * OS: Monterey 12.2, multiboot with Windows 10 Pro
 * OpenCore 0.7.7

 ### Working

-- iGPU, Audio, Ethernet
+- iGPU with 2 monitors, Audio, Ethernet, USB ports, Multiboot via BIOS menu

+### Untested

+- DVI port

 ### Issues

-- NVRAM seems to get changed by macOS in a way that prevents the BIOS screen from loading upon restart from macOS.
-Does `UpdateNVRAM` or do other OpenCore or OS features corrupt the settings for the UEFI BIOS?
+- Multiboot: Windows 10 frequently changes the BIOS setting CSM from disabled to enabled.
+- Dual Monitors: If macOS is booted with both monitors switched on the HDMI monitor glitches and becomes unreadable.
+Current workaraound is to boot with the HDMI monitor only and then to plug in the DisplayPort monitor.
+In macOS both monitors are set to 60 Hz which improved the usability.

 ## BIOS settings

 ### Disable

 - [x] Serial/COM Port
-- [x] VT-d (can be enabled if you set DisableIoMapper to YES)
+- [x] VT-d (can be enabled if DisableIoMapper is set to YES in OpenCore)
 - [x] CSM
 - [x] Intel SGX
 - [x] Intel Platform Trust